 Well, this depends on you.
 But you could get them all out of the way in one sitting, depending on the amount of personalization you have made ahead of time.

-Here’s your insider’s guide to writing your wedding thank you notes.
+Using Postable to manage and write all of your wedding thank you notes.

-We’ve come up with 7 wedding thank you note mistakes to avoid at all costs!
+Common wedding thank you card mistakes to avoid

 1. Leaving someone out.